South Carolina Military and Veterans Benefits

 Parks and Recreation Benefits

 U.S. Department of Veterans Affairs (VA) Facilities in South Carolina

 South Carolina Military Resource Locator

-Summary of South Carolina Military and Veterans Benefits: South Carolina offers special benefits for its military Service members and Veterans including income tax deduction for military retired pay, property tax exemptions, state employment preferences, education and tuition assistance, vehicle tags, as well as hunting and fishing license privileges.
+Summary of South Carolina Military and Veterans Benefits: South Carolina offers special benefits for Service members, Veterans and their Families including income tax deduction for military retired pay, property tax exemptions, state employment preference, education and tuition assistance, vehicle tags, as well as hunting and fishing license privileges.
 Eligibility for some benefits may depend on residency, military component and Veteran disability status.